chrisHalogen/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 # Processes and Signals

-This directory is for processes and signals
+This directory is for processes, and signals